olivercalder/WordHelp/README.md

 ### Implementation:

-`Check` builds a `HashSet` of words from a given dictionary file, and then checks whether the given word appears in that `HashSet`.
+`Check` builds a `HashSet` of words from a given dictionary file using `Loader`.
+- _Sample dictionaries can be found in the Dictionaries folder_

+Then, the program checks whether the given word appears in that `HashSet`.

 ## Ladder